1. SUMMARY OF CONDITIONS

 - No overnight parking is allowed on college property on any day.
 Only authorized vehicles approved by Security Services are allowed to park overnight.

 - Parking spaces for persons with disabilities are located throughout the college and are designated with an accessible parking symbol.
-Vehicles parking in these areas must display a provincial accessible parking permit and a college parking permit.
-Vehicles with a provincial accessible parking permit may also use HonkMobile kiosks, or the HonkMobile app to purchase the accessible parking space.
+Vehicles parking in these areas must have purchased daily, hourly, monthly or term parking and display a provincial accessible parking permit.

 - College vehicles, contractor permits and college-issued electronic permits are not transferrable to personal vehicles.